 3. Wide hallways and doorways to accommodate wheelchairs and walkers

-As a result of the growth of our aging population, the demand for affordable, accessible housing will continue to greatly exceed what current supply can meet.
-Universal design elements do not need to look sterile; with a builder and a decorator trained in the incorporation of universal design, new homes can be beautiful as well as appropriate to age in place.
-When done well, homes with accessibility features will be sought after properties in the not too distant future.
+As a result of the growth of our aging population, the demand for affordable, accessible housing will continue to greatly exceed what the current supply can meet.
+Universal design elements do not need to look sterile; with a builder and a decorator trained in the incorporation of universal design, new homes can be beautiful as well as appropriate to the age in place.
+When done well, homes with accessibility features will be sought-after properties in the not-too-distant future.

-Universal design is defined as the concept of creating an environment to be both aesthetic and usable to the greatest extent possible, regardless of physical disabilities or other factors.
+Universal design is defined as the concept of creating an environment that is both aesthetic and usable to the greatest extent possible, regardless of physical disabilities or other factors.
 In other words, your home will still work for you if your needs change.
 This concept grew out of the slightly earlier “barrier-free” concept which was developed to remove obstacles to accessibility for all.